dashpay/docs/wallets/dashcore/privatesend-instantsend.rst

 differs from inputs used in normal transactions, which can be spent after just one confirmation regardless of whether the Dash was received using InstantSend or not.
-A higher fee will be charged for InstantSend transactions, according to the :ref:`fee schedule <fees>`.
+A higher fee will be charged for InstantSend transactions with more than four inputs, according to the :ref:`fee schedule <fees>`.
 Note that the receiving wallet must also be aware of InstantSend in order to be able to immediately continue with the transaction or display an appropriate notification that the transaction should be considered locked.
 If the receiving wallet is not aware of InstantSend, it will simply appear as a normal transaction and you will need to wait for standard block confirmations.

 To pay with InstantSend, simply check the relevant checkbox in your app.
 The following screenshots indicate where this setting can be found in